LorenaRaichle/ClinIQ/README.md

 - **Random seeds:** Make sure random seeds are set and noted in your notebooks.
 - **Environment:** Include the exact versions of libraries used (already covered by `requirements.txt`).
-- **Data:** The data used for fine-tuning the model that has been processed in the "1_Preprocessing.ipynb" file can be accessed over websites such as Kaggle, Huggingface and Github.
-In case of any local data to this repository, this can be found under data/raw.
+- **Data:** The data used for fine-tuning the model that has been processed in the preprocessing files can be accessed over websites such as Kaggle and Huggingface.
-Additionally we have provided a list with all datasets used, in an Excel sheet "sources_links_to_raw_data.xlsx" (data/raw) which includes the respective link to each data source.
 - **Model Checkpoints:** Provide checkpoints clearly named and explained.

 ---